 Why Trying For A Baby Is Mechanical

 I never thought I’d be one of those women that tries to get pregnant.
 I thought, like a lot of young girls do, I’ll get pregnant straight away.
 That wasn’t the case, the first pregnancy took 6 months of actively trying and the second time was 9 months.
-When I say actively trying, I mean using ovulation kits every month and taking a ridiculous amount of pregnancy tests when it was time for my period.
+When I say actively trying, I mean using Clearblue Digital Ovulation Predictor Kits every month and taking a ridiculous amount of Pregnancy Test Strips when it was time for my period.
 Honestly, I could have started my own little tuck shop.
-You needed pregnancy tests?
+You needed Pregnancy tests ?
 I had plenty, just tell me what brand I had them all.
 Folic acid, ovulation kits, I can recommend many different apps I used to track my ovulation as well.
 I went crazy for them.
 Flo was my favourite, simple and easy for me to use, I’ve used it all through my pregnancy also.